lpan/lpan.github.io/_posts/2018-05-04-migrating-to-grpc.md

 # Gains

-It is hard to measure resiliency gains (can't really say I increase the resiliency by `34.5%` or decrease the number of future outages by `(45 - 4i)%` it is a complex number because it is in the future?).
+It is hard to measure resiliency gains (can't really say I increased the resiliency by `34.5%` or decrease the number of future outages by `29%`).
 However, there is in fact one notable gain, faster deployment!

 # Faster Deployment